breecummins/NetworkPerturbations/README.txt

+This module accepts a network in DSGRN network specification format, generates a collection of networks in the neighborhood of the first, perhaps constrained by certain nodes and edges, and performs a DSGRN query on every parameter of every network.

+Dependencies: Python 3.6, numpy, DSGRN (https://github.com/shaunharker/DSGRN) and dependencies

-Main script is main.py.
-Call from within inputfiles as
+Calling script is libnetperturb/perturbations/main.py:

-python ../perturbations/main.py <params.json>
+python main.py <params.json>

-Keywords in the json parameter dictionary.
-See examples in inputfiles/ for format.
+See example parameter files in the examples folder.
+The keywords in the json parameter dictionary are given as follows.

 REQUIRED: